-Hey you!
+Hey Maria!
 If you missed last week's edition – 7 activity books for grown-ups to catalyze creativity, Richard Feynman on beauty and curiosity, and more – you can catch up right here.
 And if you're enjoying this, please consider supporting with a modest donation.

 Inside our era's greatest minds, or what Nelson Mandela has to do with the fringes of the art world.

 Whatever we might say of the future of the written word, a book remains a remarkable curated package of ideas that matter, one that lives on as a precious time-capsule of the era defined by those ideas.
 Nowhere is this property of the book more concentrated than in anthologies that gather the first-hand insights and cultural observations of an era's greatest thinkers.
 Today, we turn to seven such treasure troves of ideas by some of our time's most influential writers, artists, scientists, creators, and philosophers.

 If you aren't yet familiar with the work of photographer Andrew Zuckerman, you're missing some of the most compelling visual philosophy of our day.
 In Wisdom: The Greatest Gift One Generation Can Give to Another, Zuckerman went wisdom-hunting among 50 of our time's greatest thinkers and doers – writers, artists, philosophers, politicians, designers, activists, musicians, religious and business leaders – all over 65 years of age.
 (Though Zuckerman himself is just over 30.)
 He posed 7 questions, recording his subjects' candid responses in a way that unearths a landslide of intelligence, inspiration, and invaluable insight.
 From Nelson Mandela to Jane Goodall to Desmond Tutu, the list of modern-day shamans reads like an all-star pickup game between TED and the Nobel Prize.